kevinlimantoro123/tp/docs/UserGuide.md

   Then, CraftConnect will create the new folder, for example with name `data.json`, and put the exported data file into this folder, resulting in the data file being located in `C:\Users\John\Data\data.json\craftconnect.json`.
   This is to allow for folder names that contain the ‘.’ character.
-- Accidentally calling import with a path to an existing file will return an error.
+- Accidentally calling export with a path to an existing file will return an error.

 Examples
 - `export C:\Users\John\Data` will export all data into a file located at `C:\Users\John\Data\craftconnect.json` if the folder exists, and returns an error otherwise.
-- `export C:\Users\John\My Data –create-dir` will create a new folder located at `C:\Users\John\My Data` if the folder has not existed, and export all data into a file located at `C:\Users\John\Data\craftconnect.json`.
+- `export C:\Users\John\My Data –-create-dir` will create a new folder located at `C:\Users\John\My Data` if the folder has not existed, and export all data into a file located at `C:\Users\John\Data\craftconnect.json`.

 ### Import data : `import`

 Imports new data from a JSON file in the specified path into CraftConnect.

+**NOTE**: Before you attempt to alter the data file before import, please refer to [Editing the data file](#editing-the-data-file) section.

 Format: `import ABSOLUTE_PATH_TO_JSON_FILE [--overwrite] [--ignore-duplicates]`